Find answers to some of our most frequently asked questions.

 Please see our Scope of Services Statement for more information.

 Counseling and Health appointments are typically scheduled.
 However for urgent matters, providers may be available for same day services.
-Walk in hours are 8:30-4:30.
-Students who walk in will be asked to fill out paperwork, which will then be reviewed by providers to determine if a same-day urgent appointment is needed or if a scheduled appointment can be made available.
+Students who walk in will be asked to fill out paperwork, which will then be reviewed by providers to determine how best to proceed.

 If you have symptoms or signs of illness that have appeared within the last 24-48 hours, that is considered urgent.
 If you have a sudden event occur that has impacted your ability to think clearly or has emotionally affected you, that is also considered urgent.
 If you feel your concerns are urgent, you can complete a screening at the office to determine recommendations for appointments and/or services.
 Same day service can often be accommodated but not guaranteed.